 Sheena lives in northwest Indiana in the US, where she raises two boys with her husband (who also happens to be her junior high sweetheart).
-Sheena describes herself as “a free spirit, serial dreamer, lover of vintage, the tropics, and the simple things.”
-At Sophistishe, she inspires women to live out their big dreams within humble means.
+She describes herself as “a free spirit, serial dreamer, lover of vintage, the tropics, and the simple things.”
+At Iriemade, she inspires women to live out their big dreams within humble means.

-“Italian cuisine plus seafood totally rock my world,” says Sheena, so it makes sense that she decided to go for a Tuscan-inspired seafood stew that can be served on pasta or with a crusty baguette or ciabatta.
-Sheena explains: “while Cacciucco may sound super fancy, you can whip up a pot using ingredients commonly found in your pantry; just add seafood.
+“Italian cuisine plus seafood totally rock my world,” says Sheena, so it makes sense that she decided to go for a Tuscan-inspired fish stew recipe that can be served with a crusty baguette or ciabatta.
+She explains: “while Cacciucco may sound super fancy, you can whip up a pot using ingredients commonly found in your pantry; just add seafood.
 You’ll definitely want to grab some jumbo shrimp and mussels.
 Clams and squid, while optional, would be yummy too.”

 So what are we waiting for?
 Let’s get cooking!